-Our SENCO is new to the role and has a Masters Degree in Special Educational Needs.
-She will be commencing the NASENCO course during the Autumn term 2023.
-She is also attending training to learn the approach of 'Emotion Coaching' which she will filter to other staff.
-She is attending the 'Future in Mind' mental health course over three days during 2023-2024.
+Our SENCO has a BA Honours degree in teaching and Masters Degree in Special Educational Needs and is currently undertaking the NASENCO qualification which is due to be completed in January 2025.
+She is taking part in the 'Future in Mind' programme for the second consecutive year to continue to develop knowledge across all areas of SEND.
+She has also trained as the schools 'Mental Health Lead,' which ties in closely with the role of SENCO, especially for children with SEMH needs.
 She has completed a Level 2 'Understanding Autism' course and has worked with children with ASD on a 1:1 basis previously.
 We have members of staff who have been trained in delivering intervention programmes such as Talk Boost (KS1 & KS2) NELI, Little Wandle and precision teaching as well as staff trained to assess Speech and Language using the Stoke Speaks Out speech and language screening tool.
-We are currently training an ELSA teaching assistant who will be able to support children with their emotional literacy by the end of Autumn term 2023.
-In addition we have staff who are trained in prevention to endangerment.
-All staff have attended Autism, Dyslexia and Dyscalculia training from the SENCO.
-Recent training (September 2022) for all staff has also been provided by Edvocation Services on Autism and ADHD.
+Our ELSA has been running sessions for almost 12 months now, which is a great support for children with SEMH needs across the school.
+All staff have attended Autism and ADHD training from the SENCO.
+Recent training for all staff has also been provided by Edvocation Services on Autism and ADHD.
+Our whole school follow the 'Emotion Coaching' technique to support children with emotional regulation.
+This training was delivered by Alison Rae and the SENCO and is currently being used across the school.